-In 2021, ecommerce makes up more than 30% of all UK retail revenue, and while the world spends more time than ever glued to mobile phones, mobile shopping is becoming an essential option for businesses.
+In 2021, ecommerce made up more than 30% of all UK retail revenue.
+As the world spends more time than ever glued to mobile phones, mobile shopping is becoming an essential option for businesses.
 What percentage of online shopping is mobile, though?
-Take a look at these statistics to see just how much mobile shopping is becoming all the rage.
+Take a look at these statistics to see how ubiquitous mobile shopping is becoming.

 How Many People Shop on Their Phones?

 Mobile commerce stats show that the trend of online shopping isn’t going anywhere.
 With the whole ecommerce world in the back of their pocket, the modern shopper knows how to find the best offers online.
 From the availability of coupons and discount codes to increased variety and quick access to competitors, online retail is changing the game of commerce for good.

 A mobile purchase is an online purchase completed on a mobile device.
 We usually complete mobile purchases through smartphone apps, mobile websites, and lately, through social media.
 Mobile purchases are special because they are completed through devices that are in our hands a lot of the time, making shopping feel natural, more personal, and convenient.

 2. How many purchases are made on mobile devices?

 Online shopping statistics for the UK show that by 2024, UK customers will spend almost more than £105 billion through their mobile phones, doubling from 2019’s £53.96 billion.
 As online shopping has expanded beyond expectations in 2020, the number of purchases completed on mobile devices in the future might even surprise the statisticians.

 3. How many people use a mobile device to shop online?

 According to the latest statistics, UK shoppers were the second most active mobile shoppers when compared to European trends.
 Mobile ecommerce statistics show that Brits shopping on their phones make up for 66.7% of all online shoppers.